 Security Vendor Consolidation: 78% of CISOs have 16 or more tools in their cybersecurity vendor portfolio.
 This year, Gartner predicts that organizations will be consolidating the number of security vendors they work with to decrease complexity and cost.

-Privacy-Enhancing Computation: Privacy-enhancing computation protects data and enables secure data processing, sharing, and transfers even in untrusted environments.
-By 2025, 50% of large organizations will have adopted privacy-enhancing computation for processing data.
+Privacy-Enhancing Computation: Privacy-enhancing computation protects data and enables protected business processing, sharing, and transfers even in untrusted environments.
+By 2025, 50% of large organizations will have adopted privacy-enhancing computation for processing information.

 Breach and Attack Simulation: Breach and attack simulation (BAS) tools provide insight into an organization’s security landscape by providing annual assessments like penetration testing.
 With the dramatic increase of online crime over the past year, more organizations will be implementing BAS tools.

-Managing Machine Identities: Machine identity management establishes and manages trust in the identity of the machine interacting with other devices and is becoming a vital part of an organization’s security strategy.
+Managing Machine Identities: Machine identity management establishes trust in the identity of the machine interacting with other devices and is becoming a vital part of an organization’s security strategy.